INFNTYdev/xfs-utility/README.md

 <br/>

 The XFS system path suite provides safety and simplicty when dealing with strings that represent system paths.
+The encompassed ***PathT*** namespace is the backbone of path string parsing and can be used standalone with standard string objects.

 <br/>